 Frequently Asked Questions About Castles In The World

-A. Wales city has the most castles in the world.
+Which country has the most castles in the world ?

-A. Windsor Castle is the largest ancient castle in the world!
+Which is the largest ancient castle in the world?

 1. Edinburgh Castle.

 2. Neuschwanstein Castle.